 15th - 18th of May | 61-73, Old Steine, BN1 1EH

-The main appeal The Great Escape is its intimacy, prioritising small stages and an up-close experience to the artists, that most festivals truly lack.
+The main appeal of The Great Escape is its intimacy, prioritising small stages and an up-close-and-personal experience that most festivals truly lack.
 If you're an artist, you can apply on their website to perform in one of the easiest processes for any festival I've seen; you don't need a label, manager, promoter, nothing.
 Blissful.

 Click here for more info